-When the dog days of summer strike, there’s no better place to be with your pooch than pet-friendly Cape Cod!
+When the dog days of summer strike, there’s no better place to be with your pooch than dog-friendly Cape Cod!

-From long walks on the beach to doggone delicious restaurants, read on for my top recommendations for things to do in Cape Cod with your dog.
+From long walks on the beach to doggone delicious restaurants, read on for my top recommendations for things to do with your dog in dog-friendly Cape Cod.

 Go camping at Nickerson State Park.